uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 ## Layouts

-Now that we have esthed that activities implement the logic of a screen, what dictates the visuals?
+Now that we have established that activities implement the logic of a screen, what dictates the visuals?
 The answer is layouts.

 Layouts are implementations of the visual components associated with a screen.
 Essentially, layout files specify where everything on the screen is located and how it should look.
 If you are familiar with the browser, you can think of the layout as the HTML / CSS component of the screen.